 It should be noted, however, that game viewing very much depends on the season, and water and food availability.

 7 Days / 6 Nights • Daily arrivals in Botswana, January and March through December

 Embark on one of the most rewarding Safaris trips in Africa!
 Cover 3 Eco-Systems and stay at 3 breathtaking Safari Camps.
-Experience the arid Savute Region, the Okavango Delta, and the mighty Zambezi River!
+Experience the arid Savute Region, the Okavango Delta, and the mighty Chobe River!

 This journey offers some spectacular game viewing opportunities that allow you to get up close and personal with some of nature’s biggest personalities.
 A perfect combination of 3 different lodges that cover a diversity of ecological systems within Botswana.

 The Chobe National Park is located in the Northern part of Botswana and lies along the Chobe River, which borders Botswana and Namibia.
 The Park is the second-largest in Botswana and is known for its superb game viewing all year round, as it has one of the largest populations of game on the African continent.
 Chobe is probably best known for its impressive Elephant herds.
 The Chobe River supports the largest concentration of elephants found anywhere in Africa and it is not uncommon to encounter herds in excess of a hundred animals.

 Described as 'the jewel of the Kalahari’, the Okavango Delta – a tranquil and isolated oasis set in the harsh and arid surroundings of Botswana’s bush and desert – is widely regarded as one of Africa's best safari destinations, with its rich diversity of fauna and flora.
 The delta is one of the largest and most important inland wetlands of the world, with 2500 species of plants, 65 fish species, 20 large herbivores and their attendant predators, and more than 450 species of birds.